flmnt/graphemer/CONTRIBUTING.md

 **Step 5**

-Run `npm run fix:prettier` to format the code.
+Run `npm run prettier:fix` to format the code.

 Run `npm test` to check everything is working.